sqweelygig/supercool-servers/README.md

 #### Backlog

+* A customer should benefit from a sophisticated schedule optimisation algorithm.
-* A technician should be able to model rooms with significant passive cooling.
+* A customer should be able to model rooms with significant passive cooling.
 * A technician could integrate this with live data from weather forecasts.
 * A technician could integrate this with live data from electricity tariffs.
 * A developer could use this model and algorithm in a smart thermostat.